ensure the joule CLI is installed

 Quick Start

 Joule is part of the Wattsworth software stack.
-See
+Follow the instructions on Installation to setup both Joule and Lumen

-make sure Joule is installed and the jouled service is running:
+.
+Before continuing make sure the Lumen site is available on http://127.0.0.1 and that the jouled service is running:

 # ensure the joule CLI is installed